suvadeepghoshal/url-shortner/README.md

 ### Description:

-Create a URL shortener service where users can shorten long URLs and get a short URL that redirects to the original URL.
+erreate a URL shortener service where users can shorten long URLs and get a short URL that redirects to the original URL.
 Track the number of times each short URL is accessed.

 ### Steps to Start: